Revolution of 1848 in Luxembourg: Background

 After being annexed by the French in the Napoleonic Wars, Luxembourg was elevated to a Grand Duchy and awarded to the Dutch King by the Congress of Vienna in 1815.
-While it was supposed to be ruled by him in personal union, rather than as part of his kingdom, the King-Grand Duke William I treated it merely as a province of the Netherlands.
-(At the time, modern Belgium was part of the Netherlands, so Luxembourg was not separated from Dutch territory.)
-The Grand Duchy would also be part of the German Confederation (the successor to the Holy Roman Empire), and its fortress therefore garrisoned by Confederation troops.
+While it was supposed to be ruled by him in personal union, separate from his kingdom, the King-Grand Duke William I treated it as a mere province of the Netherlands.
+(At the time, modern Belgium was part of the Netherlands, and Luxembourg was not geographically separate from Dutch territory.)
+The Grand Duchy also became part of the German Confederation (the successor to the Holy Roman Empire), and its fortress was garrisoned by Confederation troops.

 Luxembourg was profoundly affected by the Belgian Revolution of 1830.
-Many in Luxembourg supported the cause of the Belgian secessionists, and indeed most of the country was de facto annexed by the new Belgian state, while only the capital Luxembourg City remained loyal to the Dutch King, as it was garrisoned by Prussian troops.
-The situation was only resolved in 1839, when the Dutch King consented to the partition of Luxembourg.
-In the Treaty of London of 1839, the French-speaking parts of Luxembourg were carved off to form part of Belgium, while the remaining German-speaking part made up the rump Grand-Duchy, and would continue to be ruled by the Dutch King-Grand Duke, even though it was now territorially separated from the Netherlands.
+(See also: Luxembourg and the Belgian Revolution) Many Luxembourg residents supported the Belgian secessionists, resulting in most of the country being de facto annexed by the new Belgian state.
+Only the capital, Luxembourg City, remained loyal to the Dutch King, as it was garrisoned by Prussian troops.
+The situation was only resolved in 1839 through the Treaty of London, when the Dutch King consented to the partition of Luxembourg.
+The French-speaking parts of Luxembourg were carved off to form part of Belgium, while the remaining German-speaking part made up the rump Grand-Duchy, and would continue to be ruled by the Dutch King-Grand Duke, even though it was now territorially separated from the Netherlands.
 It would also remain in the German Confederation.